garretfick/garretfick.github.io/_posts/2013-05-19-recharging-a-china-unicom-phone.md

 ## Add Money

 I've found two ways to add money to your phone.
-In either case, you'll need to tell the cashier China Unicom in Chinese: 中国联通 (zhōngguó liántōng).
+In either case, you'll need to tell the cashier China Unicom in Chinese: 中国联通 (zhongguo liantong).
 I usually go to [FamilyMart](http://en.wikipedia.org/wiki/FamilyMart) since it is close to where I live, but you can do this at many other places.

 ### Instant Charge

-1. Go to most major convenience stores and tell them you want to add money: 加钱电话 (jiā qián diànhuà)
+1. Go to most major convenience stores and tell them you want to add money: 加钱电话 (jia qian dianhua)
 2. Pay for the recharge
 3. The cashier will redirect you to a machine.
 Enter your phone number and press OK, then enter your phone number again and press OK
 4. You should get a text message within a few seconds